MicrosoftDocs/customer-insights/ci-docs/data/export-sftp.md

 ---
 title: "Export data to SFTP hosts (preview)"
-description: "Learn how to configure the connection and export to an SFTP location." ms.date: 12/05/2024 ms.reviewer: mhart ms.topic: how-to
+description: "Learn how to configure the connection and export to an SFTP location." ms.date: 12/11/2024 ms.reviewer: mhart ms.topic: how-to
-author: Scott-Stabbert
+author: JimsonChalissery
-ms.author: sstabbert
+ms.author: jimsonc
 ---

 # Export data to SFTP hosts (preview)